carpentries-lab/metagenomics-analysis/_episodes/11-amplicon-sequencing.md

 objectives:
 - "Understand the difference between shotgun and amplicon metagenomics"
 - "Use a workflow to visualice 16s data"
-- * Understand the first steps to 16S sequence analysis
+- " Understand the first steps to 16S sequence analysis"
-- * Understand what QIIME is and how we can use it
+- " Understand what QIIME is and how we can use it  "

 keypoints:
 - "Amplicons are fragments of DNA that will be amplified"